Rector Trainor reflects on events of Trinity Term 2021

 As a counterpoint to these achievements, there have been a number of recent deaths of former Fellows and alumni.
 The Fellows were Graham Shaw (Chaplain 1978-85), highly esteemed for his pastoral care, and Emeritus Fellow Dominic Donnelly (1958, Mathematics; Tutor in Maths 1970-2004), sometime Sub-Rector and longtime College resident.
 The alumni included: David Wright (1952, Music), a celebrated organist both at Exeter and for decades afterwards in England’s Boston; Robin Wallace (1955, Medicine), a paediatrician who distinguished himself by opening up sailing in previously nautically exclusive Newport, Rhode Island; and Roger Horrell (1955, Modern History), a diplomat who played a key role in the transition from Rhodesia to Zimbabwe and also served at MI6.
 There can be no doubt that Exeter’s alumni pursue highly varied careers!

 Exeter’s students were the unsung heroes of the College’s Trinity Term as they endured a multitude of privations without complaint.
 There were significant notable student successes.
 For example, Tabitha Thornton-Swan (2018, Medical Sciences) won the national George Lewith Prize for General Practice for her Final Honours School Research Project on undiagnosed diabetes.
-Students participated vigorously in the College’s accelerating environmental projects; the student role proved especially significant in Exeter’s carbon offsetting initiative and biodiversity audit.
+Students participated vigorously in the College’s accelerating sustainability and environmental projects; the student role proved especially significant in Exeter’s carbon offsetting initiative and biodiversity audit.
 The College’s student charity ExVac met its goal of raising over £2,000 for children’s holidays by sponsoring over 50 Exeter staff and student participants in Oxford’s Town and Gown 10k race.
 On the river, Torpids rules prevailed in a necessarily subdued Covid-era week of competition; Exeter sported a women’s boat albeit not a men’s equivalent.
 Watch this space: the incoming Senior Member of the Boat Club, Finance & Estates Bursar Nick Badman, rowed for perennial power Oriel during his undergraduate days!